Find Grad Schools

 Doctor’s Degrees in Agricultural Public Services

 There are 5 colleges and univerities across the nation that offer a doctor's degree in agricultural public services.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 7% were students from underrepresented racial-ethnic groups.
-Also, 20.0% of agricultural public services graduates were international students.
+This degree is more popular with female students, and about 41% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 17.6% of agricultural public services graduates were international students.

 Education Levels of Agricultural Public Services Majors

-During the 2020-2021 academic year, 15 students earned their doctor's degree in agricultural public services.
+During the most recent year for which data is available, 17 people earned their doctor's degree in agricultural public services.
 This makes it the 204th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in agricultural public services at each degree level.